A product form for the general stochastic matching model: The model

 \subsection{Formal definition of the model}

 We consider a {\em general stochastic matching model}, as was defined in \cite{MaiMoy16}: items enter one by one a system, and each of them belongs to a determinate class.
 The set of classes is denoted by $\maV$, and identified with $\llbracket 1,|\maV|\rrbracket$.
 We fix a connected simple graph $G=(\maV,\maE)$ having set of nodes $\maV$, termed {\em compatibility graph}.
 Upon arrival, any incoming item of class, say, $i \in \maV$ is either matched with an item present in the buffer, of a class $j$ such that $i \v j$, if any, or if no such item is available, it is stored in the buffer to wait for its match.
-Whenever several possible matches are possible for an incoming item $i$, a {\em matching policy} $\phi$ decides what is the match of $i$ without ambiguity.
+Whenever several matches are possible for an incoming item $i$, it is the role of the matching policy to decide the match of the latter item without ambiguity.
+Throughout, we assume that the matching policy is 'First Come, First Matched' (\textsc{fcfm}), that is, the match of $i$ is the oldest among all stored items of neighboring classes of $i$.
 Each matched pair departs the system right away.

-We assume that the successive classes of entering items, and possibly their choices of match, are random.
-We fix a probability space $(\Omega,\mathcal F,\mathbb P)$ on which all random variables (r.v.'s, for short) are defined, and view, throughout, the input as a bi-infinite sequence $\left(V_n,\Sigma_n\right)_{n\in\Z}$ that is defined as follows: first, for any $n \in \Z$ we let $V_n \in \maV$ denote the class of the $n$-th incoming item.
-Second, we introduce the set
+We assume that the successive classes of entering items are random.
+We fix an underlying probability space $(\Omega,\mathcal F,\mathbb P)$, on which all random variables (r.v.'s, for short) are defined.
+For any $n \in \N$, let $V_n \in \maV$ denote the class of the $n$-th incoming item.
+Throughout this work, we assume that the sequence $\suite{V_{n}}$ is iid, from the distribution $\mu$ on $\mathcal V$.
+Without loss of generality, we assume that $\mu$ has full support $\maV$ (we write $\mu \in \maM(\maV)$).
+Altogether, according to the terminology in \cite{MaiMoy16}, we thus consider the general matching (GM) model associated to $(G,\mu,\textsc{fcfm})$.